Nebraska Coalition for Gay and Lesbian Civil Rights

-The Nebraska Coalition for Gay and Lesbian Civil Rights, later called the Nebraska Coalition for LGBT Civil Rights, was an advocacy group in Nebraska that existed from 1981 to approximately 2002.
-It was based in Lincoln.
-The group advocated for LGBT civil rights.
-Its motto was "equality before the law," the same motto as the state of Nebraska.
+The Nebraska Coalition for Gay and Lesbian Civil Rights, later called the Nebraska Coalition for LGBT Civil Rights, was an advocacy group in Nebraska that operated from 1981 to approximately 2002.
+Based in Lincoln, the group advocated for LGBT civil rights.
+Its motto was "equality before the law", the same motto as the state of Nebraska.

+Its modern-day successor is OutNebraska.

 History

 Founding

 The Nebraska Coalition for Gay and Lesbian Civil Rights was founded in 1981 to support a proposed amendment to a Lincoln city ordinance.
 The amendment would have outlawed discrimination in employment, housing, and public accommodations on the basis of sexual orientation and affectional orientation.
 Coalition spokesman Scott Stebelman said that about fifty people were working together in the new Coalition.

-Fierce opposition to the proposed amendment was led by University of Nebraska-Lincoln psychologist Paul Cameron.
+Fierce opposition to the proposed amendment was led by University of Nebraska–Lincoln psychologist Paul Cameron.
 Coalition members refused to debate Cameron, saying "the coalition's feeling was we would debate any reasonable psychologist, but did not believe Paul Cameron fell into that class."

 At election time, the amendment was defeated by a 4-to-1 margin.
 The Coalition refocused on community advocacy instead of elections.

 The organization that Cameron founded to oppose the amendment would become the Family Research Institute, a nationally influential producer of pseudoscience against homosexuality.
 The Nebraska Coalition for Gay and Lesbian Civil Rights argued against Cameron's publications conflating homosexuality with child abuse.
 Their arguments contributed to Cameron's eventual expulsion from the American Psychological Association.

 In 1983 the Coalition sponsored an event, the Great Plains Conference of Gay Men and Lesbians.
 Attendees from the plains states discussed recent failures to pass civil rights measures in the region.